inspectIT/inspectIT/README.md

 - RESTful API for automation and integration with other tools.
 - Fully adaptable user interface.
 - Extensible system: Missing something?
 Write your own extensions.

+### End user monitoring
+<sup>:warning: *Experimental*</sup>

+The inspectIT 1.8 line comes with a new feature: Browser End User Experience Monitoring (EUM).
+This feature allows you to measure the performance at the browser side of the end user, giving more detailed insights than the back-end instrumentation alone.
+This is done by automatically injecting a JavaScript agent into your applications HTML code, which in turn captures relevant metrics at the client-side and sends them back to inspectIT using AJAX Requests.
+Check the [official feature documentation](https://inspectit-performance.atlassian.net/wiki/display/DOC18/Working+with+End+User+Monitoring) to help you started.

 ### Out-of-the-box profiles
 inspectIT already ships with out-of-the-box instrumentations for commonly used Java technologies.
 If your technology is missing, you can easily instrument it manually (or [request a new profile](https://inspectit-performance.atlassian.net/wiki/display/CONTRIBUTE/Add+feature+requests)).
 We currently support: